Killer Bunnies and the Quest for the Magic Carrot

-Killer Bunnies and the Quest for the Magic Carrot is a noncollectible card game created by Jeff Bellinger and graphic design/illustrations by Jonathan Young.
-Some early artwork for the game was also done by "Alex" Alexander, although credit for his contributions are not generally recognized.
-It is published by Playroom Entertainment.
+Killer Bunnies and the Quest for the Magic Carrot is a noncollectible card game created by Jeffrey Neil Bellinger and graphic design/illustrations by Jonathan Young.
+Other artists have contributed to the game, including early contributions by "Alex" Alexander, plus Matthew Holliday, Alex Julian, Harry Moore and Dave Montes.

+It was originally published by Playroom Entertainment, and later by Ultra PRO Entertainment.
+At the start of 2024, Killer Bunnies did not have a publisher and the creators are self-publishing the games.

 Gameplay

 The objective of the game is to win, accomplished by acquiring carrot cards, one of which is revealed to be the winning "magic carrot" at the end of the game.
 The player with the winning carrot card must also have an alive bunny in the Bunny Circle.
 Acquiring carrot cards is done primarily through the use of bunnies, which allow the use of an enormous variety of in-game actions.
 Thus, the game revolves around playing bunnies and eliminating opposing bunnies through various means (some comical and some violent, but the game art never shows blood or gore).

 Each player maintains a hand of five cards and a run cycle of two cards.
 In each turn, players normally turn the Top Run card face up to play it, then slide the Bottom Run card into the Top Run position, draw a replacement card, and place a card from their hand into the Bottom Run position, thus returning their hand size to five cards.

 Cards may be one of different varieties: "Run" cards are the basic type of cards, while "Special" cards are those that may be either played normally, or may be saved for later use when put through the run cycle.
 "Very Special" cards are similar, except that the player may choose to play the card out of turn, immediately from their hand.
 There are also the "Play Immediately" cards, which are played whenever they are drawn.
 Finally, "Kaballa Dolla" cards represent the monetary currency in the game, which may be used to purchase various items at the start of the player's turns.'